Source: OJ L 333, 27.12.2022, p. 80–152

 mutual assistance;

-principles and arrangements for coordination in response to cross-border risks means the potential for loss or disruption caused by an incident and is to be expressed as a combination of the magnitude of such loss or disruption and the likelihood of occurrence of the incident; and incidents means an event compromising the availability, authenticity, integrity or confidentiality of stored, transmitted or processed data or of the services offered by, or accessible via, network and information systems;;
+principles and arrangements for coordination in response to cross-border risks means the potential for loss or disruption caused by an incident and is to be expressed as a combination of the magnitude of such loss or disruption and the likelihood of occurrence of the incident; and incidents means an incident as defined in Article 6, point (6), of Directive (EU) 2022/2555;;

 contribution to the national large-scale cybersecurity incident means an incident which causes a level of disruption that exceeds a Member State’s capacity to respond to it or which has a significant impact on at least two Member States; and crisis response plan referred to in Article 9(4) at the request of a Member State;